cortexlabs/cortex/docs/deployments/system-packages.md

 ## Custom Docker image

+### Create a Dockerfile

 Create a Dockerfile to build your custom image:

 ```bash
 mkdir my-api && cd my-api && touch Dockerfile
 ```

-The Docker images used to deploy your models are listed below.
-Based on the Cortex Predictor and compute type specified in your API configuration, choose a Cortex image to use as the base for your custom Docker image.
+The default Docker images used to deploy your models are listed below.
+Based on the Cortex Predictor and compute type specified in your API configuration, choose a Cortex image to use as the base for your custom Docker image:

-### Base Cortex images for model serving

 <!-- CORTEX_VERSION_BRANCH_STABLE x5 -->
-* Python (CPU): `cortexlabs/python-serve:master`
+* Python Predictor (CPU): `cortexlabs/python-serve:master`
-* Python (GPU): `cortexlabs/python-serve-gpu:master`
+* Python Predictor (GPU): `cortexlabs/python-serve-gpu:master`
-* TensorFlow (CPU or GPU): `cortexlabs/tf-api:master`
+* TensorFlow Predictor (CPU and GPU): `cortexlabs/tf-api:master`
-* ONNX (CPU): `cortexlabs/onnx-serve:master`
+* ONNX Predictor (CPU): `cortexlabs/onnx-serve:master`
-* ONNX (GPU): `cortexlabs/onnx-serve-gpu:master`
+* ONNX Predictor (GPU): `cortexlabs/onnx-serve-gpu:master`

-Note that the Docker image version must match your cluster version displayed in `cortex version`.

 The sample Dockerfile below inherits from Cortex's Python CPU serving image and installs the `tree` system package.